 As a HACC student...

-As a HACC theatre student, you’ll join a large and supportive family.
+As a HACC film and theatre student, you’ll join a large and supportive family.
 We pride ourselves on embracing the collaborative nature of our art while preparing students for a successful career in the profession.
 The size of our program provides multiple opportunities each semester to develop skillsets in performance, design and technology.

 Why Consider HACC?